kevinloch/knsolver/README.md

   `julia> main()`

+- knsolver will output a CSV file 'tmp.csv' and attempt to run gnuplot to generate 'tmp.pdf'.
+On Mac OSX it will also attempt to load 'tmp.pdf' in the Preview app.
+You can edit this behavior in knsolver.jl to suit your workflow.
 - If you want to make parameter changes, edit knsolver.jl again, and repeat the include and main() steps.

 ## Background